KseniiaD/wifi-arsenal/README.md

 * [KRACKDetection](https://github.com/IronMage/KRACKDetection) - Used to detect if the current version of wpa_supplicant is vulnerable to the KRACK attack.
 Developed using Debian 9.2
 * [krackdetector](https://github.com/securingsam/krackdetector) - Detect and prevent KRACK attacks in your network
 * [KrackPlus](https://github.com/fwalloe/KrackPlus) - with KrackPlus users can scan their devices to determine whether they are vulnerable to key reinstallation attacks, or attack those devices
+* [nzyme](https://github.com/lennartkoopmann/nzyme) - Nzyme collects 802.11 management frames directly from the air and sends them to a Graylog (Open Source log management) setup for WiFi IDS, monitoring, and incident response.
+It only needs a JVM and a WiFi adapter that supports monitor mode.
 * [Openwips-ng](https://github.com/aircrack-ng/OpenWIPS-ng) - Open source and modular Wireless IPS (Intrusion Prevention System)
 * [PiDense](https://github.com/WiPi-Hunter/PiDense) - Monitor illegal wireless network activities.
 (Fake Access Points)
 * [PiFinger](https://github.com/WiPi-Hunter/PiFinger) - Searches for wifi-pineapple traces and calculate wireless network security score